-When you are admitted to a hospice you have the right to remain in your plan; if you choose to remain in your plan you must continue to pay plan premiums.
+When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.

-For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal diagnosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal diagnosis.
-While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
-You will be billed Original Medicare cost sharing.
+For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal diagnosis: While you are in the hospice program, your hospice provider will bill Presbyterian Senior Care Plan 1 (HMO).

-For services that are covered by Medicare Part A or B and are not related to your terminal diagnosis: If you need non-emergency, nonurgently needed services that are covered under Medicare Part A or B and that are not related to your terminal diagnosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
+For services that are covered by Medicare Part A or B and are not related to your terminal diagnosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal diagnosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).